LinuxClient/NREM-OSINT-DOXTOOL/README.md

 Type 5 to search for social media accounts.

-Type 6 to search intext on Google.
+Type 6 to search for keywords on Google.

-Requirements:
-Windows Operating System (Windows 7/10/11)
+Type 22 to search for emails on the dark web.

+Type 23 to perform reverse image search.

+Type 24 to check for disposable email addresses.

+Type 25 to look up MAC address vendors.

+Type 26 to perform file hash lookups.

+Type 27 to generate a website screenshot.

+Type 28 to parse robots.txt and sitemap.xml.

+Type 29 to validate email syntax and MX records.

+Type 30 to search for exploits.

+Type 31 to scan for typosquatting domains.

+Requirements
+Windows Operating System: Compatible with Windows 7, 10, and 11.

-Administrator privileges for some features (e.g., Wi-Fi password retrieval)
+Administrator Privileges: Required for features like Wi-Fi password retrieval.

-Notes:
+External Tools: Some functionality relies on external tools such as curl, whois, exiftool, and python (for future features).
+Make sure these tools are installed on your system.

+Notes
 This tool is designed for educational purposes only.
-Use responsibly and only on networks that you own or have explicit permission to scan.
+Always use it responsibly and ensure that you have explicit permission to scan networks or systems that do not belong to you.

-Some features may not work as expected due to limitations in batch scripting or Windows system configurations.
-Always report bugs to help us improve the tool.
+Some features may not work due to batch scripting limitations or system configurations.

+Report bugs and issues to help improve the tool.

 Contributing
-Feel free to fork the repository and submit pull requests for any improvements or fixes.
-If you encounter any bugs or issues, please report them by opening an issue on this repository.
+Feel free to fork this repository and submit pull requests for any improvements, fixes, or additional features.
+If you encounter any bugs or issues, please report them by opening an issue in this repository.

 Disclaimer
 This tool is intended for educational purposes only.
-Use it responsibly and ensure you are not violating any laws or infringing on the privacy of others.
-The author does not take any responsibility for any misuse of the tool.
-Always get explicit permission before scanning networks that do not belong to you.
+Use it responsibly and make sure you are not violating any laws or infringing on others' privacy.
+The author does not take responsibility for any misuse of the tool.
+Always ensure you have explicit permission before scanning networks or devices that you do not own